What is an Exercise Physiologist?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Clinical Exercise Specialist

 - Exercise Physiologist, Lifestyle and Weight Management Consultant

 There were about 15,100 jobs for Exercise Physiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Exercise Physiologist by 2026.
-There will be an estimated 1,100 positions for Exercise Physiologist per year.
+The BLS estimates 1,100 yearly job openings in this field.

 The states with the most job growth for Exercise Physiologist are Washington, Nevada, and Colorado.
 Watch out if you plan on working in Wyoming, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Exercise Physiologist ranges between $34,410 and $78,810.

 Exercise Physiologists who work in California, New York, or Virginia, make the highest salaries.

 How much do Exercise Physiologists make in each U.S. state?